As an entrepreneur, one of the very first things you will learn quickly is the need to delegate for success.

 Everybody can do these things better than you, your brain either isn’t wired for them, or is capable of doing them but not without making you seriously frustrated, stressed, or annoyed.

-Connecting Your Zone Of Genius To Delegating For Business Success
+Connecting Your Zone Of Genius To Delegate For Success In Business

 You are the only person who can do the things that fall within your zone of genius, because not only can nobody else do them as well as you can, nobody else can do them in quite the way you do.